A free fermions in disguise model with claws: Proof of mutual commutativity of charges

 We show that all terms in the RHS cancel.
 For this, we consider the following subsets of ${E}_{L\oplus R}$: (i) \emph{balanced-odd-edges components} (BOE components) and (ii) \emph{claw-cancellation parts} (CC parts).
 We prove that the cancellation is ensured if ${E}_{L\oplus R}$ includes either at least one BOE component or at least one CC part.
 Since $\abs{{E}_{L\oplus R}}$ is odd, at least one of these structures must exist.

 Below, we explain the two cases of cancellation.
 All terms in the RHS of~\eqref{eq:commutator-cancellation} cancel via either BOE components or CC parts.
-In Appendix~\ref{app:BOE-cancellation}, we define BOE component and we show that when $\LopR$ has the BOE component, there exists the other term that cancels $h_L h_R$.
-In Appendix~\ref{app:CC-cancellation}, we define CC-part and show that when $\LopR$ has the CC-part, there exists the other three terms that cancel with $h_L h_R$.
+In Appendix~\ref{app:BOE-cancellation}, we define BOE component and we show that when $\LopR$ has the BOE component, there is another term that cancels $h_L h_R$.
+In Appendix~\ref{app:CC-cancellation}, we define CC-part and show that when $\LopR$ has the CC-part, there are three other terms that cancel with $h_L h_R$.
 In Appendix~\ref{app:exhausiveness}, we show all terms are canceled at least by either BOE components or CC parts.